pierrekarpov/100-days-of-code/r1-log.md

 # #100DaysOfCode Log - Round 1 - Pierre Karpov

 The log of my #100DaysOfCode challenge.
-Started on [May 9, Wednesday, 2018].
+Started on May 9, Wednesday, 2018.

 ## Log